alegrigoriev/vss2git/README.md

 For example, `--progress=0.1` sets the progress update period 100 ms.
 The default update period is 1 second.

+`--trunk <trunk directory name>`
+- use this directory name as the trunk branch.
+The default is **trunk**.
+This value is also assigned to **$Trunk** variable to use for substitutions in the XML config file.

+`--branches <branches directory name>`
+- use this directory name as the root directory for branches.
+The default is **branches**.
+This value is also assigned to **$Branches** variable to use for substitutions in the XML config file.

+`--user-branches <user branches directory name>`
+- use this directory name as the root directory for branches.
+The default is **users/branches,branches/users**.
+This value is also assigned to **$UserBranches** variable to use for substitutions in the XML config file.

+`--map-trunk-to <main branch name in Git>`
+- the main branch name in Git.
+The trunk directory will be mapped to this branch name.
+The default is **main**.
+This value is also assigned to **$MapTrunkTo** variable to use for substitutions in the XML config file.

+`--no-default-config`
+- don't use default mappings for branches.
+This option doesn't affect default variable assignments.

 `--verbose={dump|revs|all|dump_all}`
 - dump additional information to the log file: